geega17/flasky-with-celery/README.md

 1. Clone this repository.
-2. Create a virtualenv and install the requirements (`pip install requirements/dev.txt`)
+2. Create a virtualenv and install the requirements (`pip install requirements/dev.txt`) 2a.
+You may need to replace "from cgi import escape" to "from html import escape" in lib/python3.8/site-packages/wtforms/widgets/core.py
 3. Run the database migrations (`python manage.py db upgrade`)
 4. Open a second terminal window and start a local Redis server (if you are on Linux or Mac, execute `run-redis.sh` to install and launch a private copy).
 5. Open a third terminal window.
 Set two environment variables `MAIL_USERNAME` and `MAIL_PASSWORD` to a valid Gmail account credentials (these will be used to send emails through Gmail's SMTP server).
 Then start a Celery worker: `venv/bin/celery worker -A celery_worker.celery --loglevel=info`.